juju/docs/src/en/reference-hook-tools.md

 value.
 If the `--all` flag is passed, it returns a dictionary containing all defined config settings including nil values (for those without defaults).
 If called with a single argument, it returns the value of that config key.
-Missing config keys are reported as having a value of nil, and do not return an error.
+Missing config keys are reported as nulls, and do not return an error.

 Getting the interesting bits of the config is done with: